vascoguita/fmc-adc-100m14b4cha/doc/gateware/index.rst

    FMC-ADC gateware architecture on SPEC carrier.

-There are three different Wishbone bus interconnects in the design.
+There are two different Wishbone bus interconnects in the design.

 Mapped WB bus (blue)
   This bus connects all the peripherals to the GN4142 core.